|Professor of Military Science and Leadership

 Regularly enrolled students who meet the academic prerequisites may take individual courses as electives with the permission of the department head and academic advisor.

-- Minimum GPA in military science and leadership courses is 3.0.
+- Minimum GPA in military science and leadership courses – 3.0.

-- Semester counseling sessions with military advisor required for advanced course and scholarship students only.
+- Semester counseling sessions with military advisor required for advance course and scholarship students only.

 Requirements for All Military Science and Leadership Commissionees